emqx/cloud-docs/en_US/data_integration/introduction.md

 ## How It Works

 As devices or applications establish connections, the MQTT broker routes the messages.
 Upon arrival, these messages are processed by the Rule Engine, a powerful component that utilizes SQL statements for data manipulation.
 This processed data is then forwarded to the target service by an "Action".
 Actions are categorized into two types: "Sink", for sending data to a service, and "Source", for receiving data from a service.
 Presently, the Data Integration operates only in "Sink" mode, facilitating the seamless integration of data into various cloud services.
-It will support "Source" mode in the future updates.

 ### [Connectors](./connectors.md)